With Plastic Free July upon us, we’ve put together 65 ways to reduce plastic waste at home.

 14. Ditch synthetic sponges and opt for compostable dishcloths.
 Use these DIY broom millet scrubbing brushes instead of plastic brushes.

 15. Buy dishwashing powder from a bulk foods store or buy powder in a cardboard box.
 Or make these homemade dishwashing tablets.

 16. Line your bin with newspaper, or if you don’t deposit any food waste into your bin, let your bin go “naked”.

-17. Reduce plastic waste by making some (or all!) of your own beauty products from scratch, like plastic free deodorant, homemade toothpaste, body scrub, shampoo and gardener’s hand scrub.
-Watch the latest video from our Simple Skills for Self-Sufficiency Series where we show you how to whip up three plastic free beauty products, and also check out Issue #15 of Pip Magazine for more plastic free beauty recipes.
+17. Reduce plastic waste by making some (or all!) of your own beauty products from scratch, like plastic free deodorant, homemade toothpaste, body scrub, shampoo, shaving soap and gardener’s hand scrub.
+Watch the latest video from our Simple Skills for Self-Sufficiency Series where we show you how to whip up three plastic free beauty products, and also check out Issue #14 of Pip Magazine for more plastic free beauty recipes.